d1mav0lk0v/dsu_data_structure/README.md

-# DSU - disjoin-set-union
+# DSU - disjoint-set-union

 ### Info

-See the structure description at the [link](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).
+See the disjoint set union data structure description at the [link](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

 This implementation is built on sets and not references to parents.
 Therefore, the complexity of the operation is different from the article.
 Also added some useful methods.